vivek081202/AImob/README.md

 **AImob is a streamlit app for analyzing product reviews, sentiment analysis, and integrated with more classification analysis tools.**

-**AImob is extremely useful web application integrated & combined report generation & sentiment analysis on e – commerce products & services as it allows us to gain an overview of the wider public opinion behind certain trends & tastes.
+**AImob is an extremely useful web application integrated & combined report generation & sentiment analysis on e – commerce products & services as it allows us to gain an overview of the wider public opinion behind certain trends & tastes.
 AI Tools like public opinion analytics, statistical graph-based report generation & trend analysis make analytics process quicker and easier than ever before, thanks to real-time monitoring capabilities.**

 ## Home
 ![image](https://user-images.githubusercontent.com/82748553/214611222-867f01f5-f240-4bab-9318-9271e0e7c581.png)